mwiedmann/space-harvest/README.md

 # Space Harvest

-Destroy asteroids and other players while harvesting valuable minerals.
+Destroy asteroids, aliens, and other players while harvesting valuable minerals to keep your base alive.

-This is a work in progress Javascript game using the Phaser 3 game engine.
+## Gameplay

+Destroy the asteroids to release minerals that you can then capture for energy by flying through them with your ship.
+Your base will also capture any minerals that float into it.

+Destroy aliens to release rare super powered minerals.

+Asteroids, aliens, and other players can destroy your ship and damage your base.
+If you run out of ships or your base runs out of energy, its game over.

+Every 20,000 points your base will recharge and create you another ship.

 ## Controls